rh072005/appy-christmas/README.md

  * `http://localhost:5000/api/products/{x}/` - this will return the product with the id of x (zero based remember!)
  * `http://localhost:5000/swagger/ui/index.html`  - a swagger ui page allowing you to test the api.

+**You will probably need to install the [ASP.NET Core 1.1 SDK](https://blogs.msdn.microsoft.com/webdev/2016/10/25/announcing-asp-net-core-1-1-preview-1/) to be able to run this.**

 The product list is just hard coded into the `getProducts()` method
 If you want something that is DB backed then try the entityframework branch